 In relation to concerns as to impacts on local determination, identification of regionally important 'change areas' does suggest a broader set of consideration (i.e. regional) needs to inform decision-making.
-Having said that, the WRS proposals supports high quality local area engagement processes that are driven by each local authority (working with its communities), and the WRS does not seek to diminish scope for local engagement in processes to shape the final outcome.
+Having said that, the WRS proposals support high quality local area engagement processes that are driven by each local authority (working with its communities), and the WRS does not seek to diminish scope for local engagement in processes to shape the final outcome.
+In addition some future development will be subject to Resource Management Act processes, to be determined by District Plans.